 By 2020, the federation and partners plan to construct 50 acres of oyster sanctuary, known as the 50 Million Oyster Initiative.
-Each acre of sanctuary supports approximately one million oysters, and those 50 million oysters will filter up to 2.5 trillion gallons of water daily.
+Each acre of sanctuary supports approximately one million oysters, and those 50 million oysters will filter up to 2.5 billion gallons of water daily.

 For additional information about the sanctuary program or cultch planting sites please contact Garry Wright with the Division of Marine Fisheries at firstname.lastname@example.org or Erin Fleckenstein with the federation at email@example.com.